scaralfred/RapplerCarousel/README.md

 # RapplerCarousel

-A react component that shows the latest news from Rappler.
+A react component that shows the latest news from Rappler => https://rappler-carousel.herokuapp.com/

 How to embed it into an html page?